The 12 lessons in the Key Driver Training (KDT) programme are designed to:

 - cover some of the most important skills and behaviours (driving habits) that a learner driver must have.

 - guide your progress; and

 - highlight the contribution the Trained Driving Instructor (TDI) and Sponsor (person who accompanies you while you are practising) make to this process.

 BDTAS have also developed a separate Key Learner Driver Training (KLDT) syllabus.
 It sets out the ‘best practice’ that you and your TDI should follow so that you can develop the full range of knowledge, skills, and behaviours that a safe and responsible driver needs to acquire.
 While you are learning to drive you should cover all these skills over time.
 In addition, the KEY DRIVER TRAINING (KDT) programme focuses on all the particularly crucial driving skills.

 The KEY DRIVER TRAINING (KDT) programme does not cover all the KDT syllabus.
 Instead, it focuses on the driving behaviours that research shows contribute most to collisions and injuries.
 The KEY DRIVER TRAINING (KDT) works with the driver to improve their knowledge, understanding and behaviour.
 It is designed to avoid high risk of harm to learner drivers and other road users by checking and, if necessary, correcting the driver’s:

 - attitudes; and

 Each lesson should be covered in one hour.
-Your ADI should choose a route for your lesson that gives you the most opportunity to have relevant practice and demonstration.
+Your TDI should choose a route for your lesson that gives you the most opportunity to have relevant practice and demonstration.